Overtime Calculator

 New York

-New York has its own overtime laws in addition to federal FLSA requirements.
+New York layers its own overtime rules on top of the federal FLSA baseline.

 $15.50